 Finance professionals who hold master’s degrees tend to earn higher median salaries than those with just their bachelor’s, substantiating an investment in a master’s degree in finance online.
 According to PayScale, stock brokers — who must hold a bachelor’s degree — earn a median annual salary of around $56,000, whereas investment bankers with a master’s in finance typically gross over $97,000 annually.
 This nearly 75% increase in median salary exhibits one part of the payoff of obtaining a master’s degree in finance.

 Prospective employers recognize the work ethic, time management, and grit required to work full time while enrolled in graduate school.
-These skills directly parallel those required of a senior financial adviser.
+These skills directly parallel those required of a senior financial advisor.
 Careers in the financial market often overlap with the overarching business industry.
 Specializing in finance at the master’s level concentrates your expertise and sharpens your decision-making skills for algorithmic trading.
 Pursuing this degree can fuel your career trajectory and serve as a stepping stone for investment researchers and teachers who want to obtain their doctorate later on.

 Average Salary by Degree Level